dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 * No range/entry contain the same payload?
 * No ip range is excluded (No ip range should be ignore because of reserved ip-range-blocks) / in other words... all ip addresses are possible.
 * No need to remove or change entries.
+* The entries should should be able to be stream into the program so no way of knowing how many entries will actually go into the system

 ### the goal
 Handle 150 mil entries